 Don't panic!
 Disputes like this one are very common in all businesses, and more oftentimes they are settled without the need for expensive litigation.
 Typically these types of claims are handled by your insurance, who will provide legal defense and indemnification (payment of your damages) on...Read more »

 There is no easy way to answer this question without knowing the content of the conversation and the method by which it was "made public".
 However, I can say that there are rules.
-There are rules based on the First Amendment; there are rules based on contract; there are rules that based on statute;...Read more »
+There are rules based on the First Amendment; there are rules based on contract; there are rules that based...Read more »

 I partially signed a lease, but I didn’t have a guarantor.
 I didn’t want to stay in apartments anymore.
 I want to know, can this lease still be valid.
 Also my roommates signed for the same apartment unit and their rent is $550.
 When I talk to them about not...
 Read more »